Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Introduction

-\cmt{Paper Structure}The rest of the paper is organized as follows: Sec. \ref{sec:model} presents the model and a batch formulation for tracking of VAR causality graphs.
-Sec. \ref{sec:online} introduces the sequential joint tracking and signal estimation, and reviews the online convex optimization approach.
-To solve the sequential problem in an online fashion, an approximate loss function is derived in Sec. \ref{sec:approximateLoss}, and an algorithm (JSTISO) is derived.
-An alternative loss function is presented in Sec. \ref{sec:tirso} and it is argued why it is expected to yield better tracking performance.
-The proposed algorithm (JSTIRSO) is characterized analytically (dynamic regret analysis) in Sec. \ref{sec:analysis}.
+The rest of the paper is organized as follows: Sec. \ref{sec:model} presents the model and a batch formulation for tracking of VAR causality graphs.
+Sec. \ref{sec:online} introduces the sequential joint tracking and signal estimation and reviews the online convex optimization approach.
+To solve the sequential problem in an online fashion, an approximate loss function is obtained in Sec. \ref{sec:approximateLoss}, and an intermediate algorithm is derived.
+An alternative loss function is presented and used to derive the JSTIRSO in Sec. \ref{sec:tirso}, which in turn is characterized analytically (dynamic regret analysis) in Sec. \ref{sec:analysis}.
 Numerical results are presented in Sec. \ref{sec:simulationsE}, and Sec. \ref{sec:conclusions} concludes the paper. \\ \cmt{Notation}\textbf{Notation.} Bold lowercase (uppercase) letters denote column vectors (matrices).
-Operators $\mathbb E[\cdot]$, \rev{$\partial$}, $(\cdot)^\top $, $\mathrm{vec}(\cdot)$, and $\lambda_{\mathrm{max}}(\cdot)$, respectively denote expectation, \rev{sub-differential}, matrix transpose, vectorization, and maximum eigenvalue of a matrix.
-The operator $\nabla$ denotes gradient and $\nabla^s$ represents a subgradient.
+Operators $\mathbb E[\cdot]$, \rev{$\partial$}, $(\cdot)^\top $, $\mathrm{vec}(\cdot)$, and $\lambda_{\mathrm{max}}(\cdot)$, respectively denote expectation, \rev{sub-differential}, matrix transpose, vectorization, and the maximum eigenvalue of a matrix.
+The operator $\nabla$ denotes a gradient and $\nabla^s$ represents a subgradient.
 Symbols $\bm 0_N$ and $\bm 0_{N\times N}$, represent all-zero vector and matrix, $\bm 1_N$ all-ones vector, and $\bm I_{N}$ identity matrix, all of the given size.
-Finally, $[\cdot]_+=\mathrm {max} (\cdot, 0)$, and $\mathds{1}$ is the indicator satisfying $\mathds 1 \{x\}=1$ if $x$ is true and $\mathds 1 \{x\}=0$ otherwise.
+Finally, $[\cdot]_+ \triangleq \mathrm {max} (\cdot, 0)$, and $\mathds{1}$ is the indicator satisfying $\mathds 1 \{x\}=1$ if $x$ is true and $\mathds 1 \{x\}=0$ otherwise.